Eden Sharav: Professional

-(2015/16)
+2015-2016

 He won his first match as a professional at the first attempt by winning 5-3 in the 2015 Australian Goldfields Open qualifiers.

 In the 2015 Riga masters Eden won his L128 match 4-2 against Jimmy Robertson before losing to Alan McManus in the L64.

-In the 2015 Shanghai masters Eden defeated Thialand’s Thanawat Thirapongpaiboon 5-2 in the L128 before losing to Jamie Burnett in the L64.
+In the 2015 Shanghai masters Eden defeated Thailand’s Thanawat Thirapongpaiboon 5-2 in the L128 before losing to Jamie Burnett in the L64.

 Eden achieved some success in the 2015 European tour in sofia, Bulgaria defeating Jamie Cope 4-3 and Luca Brecel 4-1, in the L32 he was level at 2-2 with Mark Selby but eventually lost 4-2.

 At the 2015 UK CHAMPIONSHIP Sharav came back from 5–2 behind against Alan McManus to level at 5–5.
 Eden got the snooker he needed in the decider, but McManus potted the blue to win in a match that finished at 1:30am.